 Today, my sweet friend Alexis from Persia Lou is sharing How to Paint Watercolor Agate Slices.
-I love Alexis’ style.
-She always creates unique and colorful projects.
+Alexis is one of my very favorites and I love her creative eye.
+She always is whipping up unique and colorful projects.
 She also is a MASTER at watercolor!

 Hey there!
 I’m Alexis, the girl behind the blog Persia Lou, and I am so happy to be here today!
 I share crochet patterns, all kinds of crafts, and home decor ideas over on my blog, and today I’m sharing a project using one of my favorite mediums: watercolor!